formkit/docs-content/api-reference/formkit-observer.md

 ### applyListeners()

-Given two maps (toAdd and toRemove) apply the dependencies as event listeners on the underlying nodes.
+Given two maps (toAdd and toRemove), apply the dependencies as event listeners on the underlying nodes.

 #### Signature